Our Elders: Essential to our Community

 Our Aboriginal and Torres Strait Islander Foster Care Program is committed to placing children and young people in care situations that support their identity and self-esteem.
 We promote placements within kinship lines, with people who are culturally sound and who will promote cultural identity.

-If you’d like to learn more about our Family Preservation Program, or our Aboriginal Foster Care Program, contact NBAC.
+If you’d like to learn more about our Family Preservation Program, or our Aboriginal Foster Care Program, contact Narang Bir-rong.

 READ MORE ARTICLES